vladen/aerobus/readme.md

 // => 42 Message {channel: Channel, data: 42, ...
 ```

-Extend all channel instances with custom method:
+Extend all channels of a bus with custom method:
 ```js
 var extendedBus = aerobus({
     channel: {